thejake/highlandvictorian.com/content/post/floors.md

 {{< image src="/images/floors/paint-around-rug.jpg" classes="fancybox" group="floor" title="A previous owner had simply painted around their rugs" >}}

-The latext paint on the floor gunked up sanding disks in seconds (literally), causing far more time & materials than anticipated.
-In addition, we decided to do it right, and move the enormous radiators (seen in the back of the far room above), which as it turns out, weigh more than a thousand pounds and can break a standard hard-cart.
+The latext paint on the floor gunked up sanding disks in seconds (literally), causing far more time & materials than anticipated.  {{< image src="/images/floors/paint-gunk.jpg" classes="fig-33 right nocaption fancybox" group="floor" title="Sanding disks don't like paint" >}} In addition, we decided to do it right, and move the enormous radiators (seen in the back of the far room above), which as it turns out, weigh more than a thousand pounds and can break a standard hard-cart.

-But as the job progressed, the life began to return to the floors.
+But as the job progressed, the life returned to the floors.

 {{< image src="/images/floors/refinish-progress1.jpg" classes="fancybox fig-50" group="floor" title="Cutting through the latext paint on the floors" >}}
 {{< image src="/images/floors/refinish-progress2.jpg" classes="fancybox fig-50" group="floor" title="Some final finishing sanding" >}}